 The study of transition-metal compounds using density-functional theory (DFT) is an established approach and has in the past been involved with the discovery of novel cathodes for Li batteries, thermoelectric devises or photovoltaic materials.
-Recently the literature discussion surrounding LK-99 as a promising candidate for high-temperature superconductivity is yet another example where DFT calculations are playing an important role to understand the effects of the copper (transition metal) doping in the lead phosphate apatite matrix.
+Recently the literature discussion surrounding LK-99 is yet another example where DFT calculations are playing an important role to understand the effects of the copper (transition metal) doping in the lead phosphate apatite matrix.
 Unfortunately employing plain semi-local DFT is not sufficient to capture the physics of many transition-metal compounds due to the strongly localised and partially filled -orbitals being inappropriately described.
 As a remedy the so-called Hubbard corrections have been proposed and excessively studied over the past years.
-Practically all theoretical studies of LK-99 employ Hubbard corrections to make their predictions (see e.g. the list on wikipedia).

 Within DFTK Hubbard corrections are so far missing.
 Moreover many fundamental mathematical and numerical aspects surrounding Hubbard corrections are so far understudied.
-As part of this project you will (a) implement Hubbard corrections into DFTK, (b) use them to simulate the bands of LK-99, and (c) investigate numerical techniques to improve the SCF convergence of DFT calculations with Hubbard corrections (termed also DFT+U calculations).
-The project will be conducted in collaboration with the THEOS group here at EPFL.
+As part of this project you will implement Hubbard corrections into DFTK and use them to study open problems with respect to standard task in electronic structure theory, such as the SCF convergence or the geometry optimisation related to DFT+U methods.

 Requirements: Strong programming skills; basic knowledge of quantum mechanics in solid-state physics; knowledge of Julia programming is a bonus, but can also be acquired as we go along; interest in learning about the numerical and mathematical underpinnings of first-principle based materials simulations.

-Requirements: Strong programming skills with experience in the implementation of algorithms for high-performance computing; knowledge of Julia programming is a bonus, but can also be acquired as we go along; interest in learning Julia's hardware abstractions for GPU computing
+Requirements: Strong programming skills with experience in the implementation of algorithms for high-performance computing; knowledge of numerical linear algebra (e.g. Krylov methods); knowledge of Julia programming is a bonus, but can also be acquired as we go along; interest in learning Julia's hardware abstractions for GPU computing

 The aim of this project is to use AiiDA in order to curate a dataset of test systems, which can be used to automatically test and benchmark algorithms for density-functional theory.
 This will be used both to compare the performance of DFTK against other standard software in the field and their respective algorithms.